The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 These boards have a mandate to protect the public from unsafe and ineffective nursing care, and each is responsible for regulating the practice of nursing in its respective state.

-How to register for NCLEX-PN?
+How do I register for NCLEX-PN?

 During your last semester of nursing school, you’ll receive two applications: An application for licensure and an application for the NCLEX-PN Exam.
 On a predetermined date, you will be required to submit the completed forms and the licensure fees to your nursing school.

-How the NCLEX-PN EXAM is conducted?
+How is the NCLEX-PN Exam conducted?

 Attempting Questions